pulakchakraborty/internal-craftworks-frontend/README.md

 npm start
 ```

-We have configured the project to run a development server which would continuously look for .
+We have configured the project to run a development server which would continuously look for changes in the code.
 The simplest way to start
 this server is:

 ```
-npm start
+npm run dev
 ```

 Now browse to the app at `http://localhost:8000/index.html`.